EducationalTestingService/Confero/docs/source/result_folder_structure.rst

 ffmpeg_stdout_x.txt           Each Rec.
-Period     Any output to stdout from the ffmpeg process which is saving the video file. last_app_config.yaml          On Session Creation  A copy of the Confero Track's app_config.yaml file used for the session. last_iohub_config_xxxx.yaml   On Session Creation  A copy of the iohub configuration file used by Confero Track for the session.
+Period     Any output to stdout from the ffmpeg process which is saving the video file. last_app_config.yaml          On Session Creation  A copy of the Confero Track's app_config.yaml file used for the session. last_iohub_config_xxxx.yaml   On Session Creation  A copy of the iohub configuration file used by Confero Track for the session. session_vframe_events.npz     vidEvtLookupTable.py Contains one row for each event that occurred during recording periods.
+The current screen video frame information is included with each event. session_vframe_events.txt     vidEvtLookupTable.py A text version of session_vframe_events.npz (.npz is the numpy file format).
 ============================= ==================== ==============================